Synopsis

 The 1960s Japan Landscape

-Catalog density by release year in the 1960s.
-Highlighted year (yellow) is when A Man Vanishes premiered.
-202 total titles in this decade from Japan.
+Catalog density by release year across the 1960s in Japan, 202 titles in total.
+Highlighted year (yellow) is when A Man Vanishes premiered alongside 20 others.

 Reception Benchmarks